Pupil Voice Groups

 School Council Introduction

 School Council has an important role at Hiltingbury Junior School.
-Elected by our peers, we represent the voices of all pupils from year 3 to year 6 and meet regularly with Miss Chambers to discuss school improvement issues, make decisions and drive forward positive changes.
+We represent the voices of all pupils from year 3 to year 6 and meet regularly with Miss Chambers to discuss school improvement issues, make decisions and drive forward positive changes.

 - Taking a lead on our School Curriculum;

-- Promoting the Hiltingbury Learner skills and encouraging pupils and teachers to continue to develop these;
+- Promoting our Hiltingbury Learner skills and encouraging pupils and teachers to continue to develop these;

 - Driving improvements linked to our whole school priorities;